benjamin-ackerman/R_products_tutorial/README.md

 <img src="figures/run_app.png" width="700">

 #### 5. Publish the app to share with the world!
 In order to share your Shiny app with others, you'll have to publish the app.
-There are several ways to go about doing this - we are going to use shinyapps.io to host our app.
-For more information information on the different available plans for hosting apps on shinyapps.io, check out [this website]().
-For now, we're just going to use the basic free plan, which allows for 25 active hours per app.
+There are several ways to go about doing this, but we are going to use [shinyapps.io](http://www.shinyapps.io/) to deploy our app:

-1. Make account on [shinyapps.io](http://www.shinyapps.io/) (log in through your GitHub account!)
+1. Make an account on [shinyapps.io](http://www.shinyapps.io/) (for now, we're going to set up accounts under the free plan, which allows for 5 apps and 25 active hours (other plan options and their pricing are available at the bottom of their website)

 2. To connect your shinyapps.io account to RStudio, start by following these steps in RStudio:

 <img src="figures/connect_account1.png" width="500">